Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Plateaus in correlation functions due to the powers of the conserved quantity

 evolved by a magnetization-conserving circuit. $A$ has zero overlap with the conserved $M = \sum_j \sigma^z_j$, so its correlation function should decay to $0$ in the thermodynamic limit $N \to \infty$.
-While this is true, it also has a non-zero overlap with powers of $M$ and its correlation function will therefore exhibit a finite-size plateau.
+While this is true, it has a non-zero overlap with powers of $M$ and its correlation function will therefore exhibit a finite-size plateau.

 Although $A$ overlaps with all even powers of magnetization, the leading order of the plateau in $1/N$ will be caused by $M^2$.
-For $Q$ one can now take $M^2$ made traceless (i.e., with the identity projected out), $Q = M^2 - N \1$.
+For $Q$ one takes the traceless part of $M^2$, $Q = M^2 - N \1$.
 A short calculation gives

 Which results in the finite-size plateau

 We show the result for the correlation function normalized by $1/N$, since for extensive observables $C_{AA}(0) \propto N$.